 Balliol College, University of Oxford, Oxford, United Kingdom..

-Department of Neurology, Sunshine Hospital, Western Health, Melbourne, VIC, Australia
+Department of Neurology, Sunshine Hospital, Western Health, Melbourne, Victoria, Australia

 Neurorehabilitation and Recovery, The Florey Institute of Neuroscience and Mental Health, Heidelberg, Victoria, Australia

-Occupational Therapy, School of Allied Health, La Trobe University, Bundoora, VIC, Australia
+Occupational Therapy, School of Allied Health, La Trobe University, Bundoora, Victoria, Australia

 secondary somatosensory cortex